shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-040 | creepy synth thing, drenched in verb | "Odder Items" 041 | taking the creepy moan sound to digital extremes | "Cyber Prairie - Nighttime" 042 | 'love' and 'fuck' striated with different speeds | "Have Ourselves a Mosquito Jam"
+040 | creepy synth thing, drenched in verb | "Odder Items" 041 | taking the creepy moan sound to digital extremes | "Cyber Prairie - Nighttime" 042 | 'love' and 'fuck' striated with different speeds | "Have Ourselves a Mosquito Jam" 043 | odd 'sheffield' sample, with effects that didn't overload the server | "Lost in a Space Shuttle"